verekia/js-stack-from-scratch/tutorial/03-express-pm2/README.md

 > 💡 **[PM2](http://pm2.keymetrics.io/)** is a Process Manager for Node.
 It keeps your processes alive in production, and offers tons of features to manage them and monitor them.

-PM2 is not only great for production, it can also be used in development thanks to its *watch* feature.
-Let's set up both environments right now.
+PM2 is not only great for production, it can also be used in development thanks to its *watch* feature which restarts the server automatically when files are changed.

+- Run `yarn add --dev pm2`.

 ### Development mode